bl4ck5un/mbedtls-SGX/README.md

-# TLS for SGX: a port of mbedtls
+# mbedtls-SGX: a port of mbedtls to SGX

-mbedtls-SGX, based on [mbedtls](https://github.com/ARMmbed/mbedtls) (previously PolarSSL), is an implementation of TLS protocol suite and a variety of cryptographic primitives that can be within Intel SGX enclaves.
-In order to keep the operating system out of the TCB, the core idea of this port is to have TLS layers in the enclave and only call into the OS for transport services (TCP / UDP).
-Treated as a big MITM, even a malicious OS can not tamper with the security of TLS sessions originated from an SGX enclave.

-# Source code structure
+mbedtls-SGX is a port of [mbedtls](https://github.com/ARMmbed/mbedtls) (previously PolarSSL) for Intel-SGX. mbedtls-SGX aims to preserve **all** of the functionality of mbedtls permitted by SGX.
+With mbedtls-SGX, you can

+- access a wide array of cryptographic primitives (hash, PRNG, RSA, ECC, AES, etc) in SGX.
+- build SGX-secured tls clients and servers -- even OS cannot access session secrets.
-- `src`: source code of the trusted part of mbedtls-SGX
+- enjoy the awesome [documentation](https://tls.mbed.org/kb) and clean [API](https://tls.mbed.org/api/) of mbedtls.
-- `untrusted`: source code of the untrusted part of mbedtls-SGX (syscalls etc.)
-- `include`: headers
-- `example`: example programs (for both linux and Windows)
-- `lib` [Deprecated]: compiled binaries (`.lib`) for **Windows** and the `.edl` file
+- use cmake to build on whatever toolchain / platform you like.

+In addition, mbedtls-SGX comes with examples to help you get started.
+Note that certain functionality is lost due to limitations of SGX.
+Read on for details.

+# Update

+- [2017.11.14] Release a port of mbedtls-2.6.0.
+See `trusted/CHANGELOG` for modifications.
+- [2017.11.14] The support for Windows is droped.
+If you want to help maintain a version for Windows, please contact me.

+# Examples
+See `example` for code.

 # Usage

-mbedtls-SGX is implemented as an enclave library.
+mbedtls-SGX is an enclave library.
 To use it, you'll first need a working "SGX application" (i.e. an app and an enclave). mbedtls-SGX is meant to be used in an enclave, not in untrusted applications.

 ## Linux